Adama Traoré (footballer, born 28 June 1995)

-Adama Traoré (born 28 June 1995), also known as Adama Noss Traoré, is a Malian professional footballer who plays as a midfielder for Hull City and the Mali national team.
+Adama Traoré (born 28 June 1995), also known as Adama Noss Traoré, is a Malian professional footballer who plays as a midfielder for TFF Second League club Amedspor and the Mali national team since 2015.

 After winning the Golden Ball as best player at the 2015 FIFA U-20 World Cup, he made his senior debut for Mali.
 He represented the country at the Africa Cup of Nations in 2017 and 2019.

 Club career

 Mali and Lille

 Born in Bamako, Traoré joined his hometown's JMG Academy at the age of 12 in 2007.
 Five years later he joined Malian Première Division club AS Bakaridjan where he was only able to play three games before he got injured.

 In January 2014, Traoré signed for Ligue 1 club Lille and was immediately loaned out to Belgian Second Division club Royal Mouscron-Péruwelz.
 He made his Ligue 1 debut on 24 September 2014, in a 1–0 away defeat against Nice.
 On 7 January 2015, he scored his first competitive goal at senior level for Lille in a 1–0 home-league win over Thonon Évian Savoie F. C.